 1/4 cup hulled tahini (to save you from confusion in the health food aisle of Coles or Woolworths)

-Half of a large garlic clove minced (taste to see if you want to add more…the Khouri family way is
+2 large garlic cloves minced (taste to see if you want to add more…the Khouri family way is

 1/2 to 1 tsp salt